MiczFlor/RPi-Jukebox-RFID/docs/INSTALL-COMPLETE-GUIDE.md

 ## 3. Initial Boot

-If you familiar with your computer's terminal, like PuTTY for Windows or the Terminal for Mac, we suggest to take this approach.
+If you are familiar with your computer's terminal, like PuTTY for Windows or the Terminal for Mac, we suggest to take this approach.
 Follow path [A] in this documentation.

 If you don't know what all this means, you'll need a few other things for a one time set up only and follow path [B].